webOS-ports/org.webosports.app.browser/README.md

 -----------
 To do:

-1. Add FocusScope to addressBar to see if that solves the VKB focus issue.
+1. <s>Add FocusScope to addressBar to see if that solves the VKB focus issue.</s>
 2. <s>Fix the creation of browsing history for only properly loaded pages.</s>
 3. <s>Add bookmarks in URL suggestions as well.</s>
 4. Create settings page to replicate settings from legacy.
 5. Add additional browser Tweaks (look at legacy to see what's interesting).
 6. Add launch parameters + handling
 7. Add icons for bookmarks (investigate legacy's handling). <i>Pending backend solution, see http://issues.webos-ports.org/issues/597</i>
-8. Add "search in page"
+8. Add "search in page" See http://developer.blackberry.com/native/documentation/cascades/ui/webview/loadingwebcontent.html
 9. Add select, copy & paste where possible
 10. Fix share dialog
 11. <s>Flexible User Agent implementation, see Ubuntu approach.</s>